gwbres/zynq7-sdr/README.md

 - - -
 Contains all the project sources.

-Please, note the xps-edk IPs are **deprecated**, our linux drivers and userspace programs are only valid for the **vivado** IPs.
-The differences being memory addresses, interrupt flags number and fpga registers addresses.

 ###### Vivado
 Contains valid IPs to use with Vivado (new Xilinx tool).